drburke3/FastAdder/docs/info.md

 ## How it works
 Digital neuron integrator manifested as a fast adder.

 This component is based upon Ishaan Yadav's N-bit-sklansky-adder-generator expandable structural code (https://github.com/fluffybird2323/n-bit-sklansky-adder-code-generator-notebook/tree/master).
-The Black and Gray cell modules have been modified from naive Verilog to AND-INV format to target optimized ABC9 AIG graph synthesis in OpenLane2.
+The Black and Gray cell modules have been modified from naive Verilog to AND-INV format to target optimized ABC9 AIG graph synthesis in OpenLane2, although commented out at present until results can be verified (can generate incorrect results if prop delays are wrong).

 This implementation is intentionally unclocked for measurements, and can be easily modified to function as a differnce engine or accumulator.
 The primary purpose of this tapeout is to characterize the optimized gates in terms of propagation delay FO4 performance.